Skip to content

 Afternoon: Rim Drive

-Phantom Ship Overlook reveals tiny island resembling ghostly sailing vessel frozen in blue waters.
+At Phantom Ship Overlook, a small island appears below, jagged and pale, resembling a ghostly sailing vessel frozen mid-journey in the deep blue water.

 Watchman Overlook, Crater Lake National Park, OR